vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 ### 13. ) Attempt to log into Client-1 with one of the Created Users

+When finished, open Active Directory Users and Computers (ADUC) and observe the accounts in the _EMPLOYEES Oganizational Unit (OU).

+- Select: `A Created User`

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/ecff73ad-7aa5-489f-a36c-f539dc699328">

 <br>
 <br>
 <br>

+<ins>Attempt to log into Client-1 with one of the accounts</ins>

+*Take note of the password in the script*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/2a0a8d88-09f1-43d6-8be6-69b43dc97a16">